 Fairlight Tidal Rock Pool

-There’s a timeworn argument (much like the chicken and egg debacle) around whether Fairlight Rock Pool is a harbourside bath or true Sydney ocean pool—but for the purposes of blissful saltwater bathing, we're happy to include it on this list.
-It features a smaller paddling pool on the side, all the rock space to maximise your lounging time and a grassy knoll that offers a little respite from the sun (no Bondi, not the grassy knoll).
+There’s a timeworn argument (much like the chicken and egg debacle) around whether Fairlight Rock Pool is a harbourside bath or true Sydney ocean pool—but for the purposes of blissful saltwater bathing (in summer) and just a damn nice place to sip your morning coffee (in winter), we're happy to include it on this list.
+It features a smaller paddling pool on the side, all the rock space to maximise your lounging time, and a grassy knoll that offers a little respite from the sun (no Bondi, not the grassy knoll).

 Fairy Bower Rock Pool

 This triangular 20-metre ocean pool is one of the oldest in Sydney and casually rests alongside the Cabbage Tree Bay walking track.
 It features a famous sculpture known as “The Sea Nymphs” created by Helen Leete and, though a bit too awkward in shape to conquer actual laps, is one of the most refreshing pitstops for a quick swim any time of the year.

 Located off Surfview Road at the northern end of Mona Vale Beach is a mammoth rockpool aptly titled Mona Vale Rock Pool.
 Here, you’ll find two pools worthy of a splash, but we suggest you hit the larger pool, which comes in close to 30-metres in length.
 It's also a really gorgeous place to hit in winter on a clear day because you get uninterrupted views of crispy sunrises and sunsets.